KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 but the **refusal to fracture**,
 even in proximity to chaos.

-They are not without pain—
+They are not without pain —
 but without **distortion**.
-Not unaware—
+Not unaware —
 but **unentangled**.

 Some beings enter the world without rupture,